Vyral/brian-lessinger/_drafts/save-the-date-for-these-2-client-appreciation-events.md

 youtube_code: NoDeaVkqeks
 ---

-{% include youtube.html %} To show our appreciation to you, you’re invited to two of our upcoming client appreciation events.
+{% include youtube.html %}<center>To show our appreciation to you, you’re invited to two of our upcoming client appreciation events.</center>

 To those who have worked with us over the years, we always like to show our appreciation for all the referrals and the opportunities to help people buy and sell houses.